ispyhumanfly/scribe/README.md

 ### SQL Queries

-Scribe provides a direct SQL endpoint for advanced querying capabilities:
+Scribe provides a direct SQL endpoint for advanced querying capabilities.
+All queries are executed against PostgreSQL 9.x and above:

 ```typescript
 // Execute a custom SQL query